 · Health and safety issues in galley area to be highlighted during food preparation and equipment use.

-· Separate work surfaces, chopping boards and utensils should be set aside for the preparation of raw meat and must not be used for the preparation of foods that will be eaten without further cooking.
+· Separate work surfaces, chopping boards and utensils should be set aside for the preparation of and must not be used for the preparation of foods that will be eaten without further cooking.
 Color coding is an established way of ensuring separation between the two activities.

 · , empty food containers and other garbage are major sources of pollution and disease and should be placed in proper covered storage facilities, safely away from foodstuffs.